dtechspace/ml-exlab/README.md

     "Apr": "/data/dataset_collected_april.csv",
     }

-Here are some example configuration files that work with it:
+Here is an example configuration file that work with it:

     { "run": {
             "datasets": ["Mar 1", "Mar 2"],